-At Halifax the Prince of Wales had been received with immense displays of effervescent loyalty; all business was suspended-even the "perpetual motion" of the press exemplified on the occasion the thirdspecies of motion, the "stand still motion" and there was actually the astounding phenomenon presented of a day passing in a civilized country without newspapers.
+At Halifax the Prince of Wales had been received with immense displays of effervescent loyalty; all business was suspended-even the "perpetual motion" of the press exemplified on the occasion the third-species of motion, the "stand still motion" and there was actually the astounding phenomenon presented of a day passing in a civilized country without newspapers.

-The American begging letter imposition is said to be coming into fashion again, with the double gooseberries as big as cocoanuts, extraordinary turnips with genuine marc's nests (colts and all) inside them, showers of black and tan frogs, and other quite seasonable and natural prodigies that annually make their appearance at this time of the year.
+The American begging letter imposition is said to be coming into fashion again, with the double gooseberries as big as cocoanuts, extraordinary turnips with genuine mare's nests (colts and all) inside them, showers of black and tan frogs, and other quite seasonable and natural prodigies that annually make their appearance at this time of the year. procligies that annually make their appearance at this time of the year.
 At the Westminster Police Court a letter was read that had been addressed to a now deceased gentleman at Birmingham.
 It bore the signature of "Kate Ramsay," and stated that "poor dear Clement was dying," and that "the usual remittance had not arrived."
-Mr. Paynter also had a similar letter signed "Mary E. Bruce" placed in his hands.
-The "policy" pursued by these "diplomatists" intent upon raising the supplies by such ingenious means, appears to consist in looking out for the deaths of rich persons, and forthwith addressing to them letters of the description given, in order that these disagreeable epistles may The mortality of London last week was less by 228 deaths than the average of the last 10 years.
+Mr. Paynter also had a similar letter signed "Mary E. Bruce " placed in his hands.
+The "policy" pursued by these "diplomatists" intent upon raising the supplies by such ingenious means, appears to consist in looking out for the deaths of rich persons, and forthwith addressing to them letters of the description, given, in order that these disagreeable emistles may of the description given, in order that these disagreeable epistles may

+The mortality of London last week was less by 228 deaths than the average of the last 10 years.